tinic/blcd-driver/README.md

 ![Alt text](assembly2.jpg)

-New stirrer motor with 3d printed blade on the left, old on the right:
+New stirrer motor with 3d printed blade on the left, old one on the right:

 ![Alt text](assembly3.jpg)